List of His Dark Materials and The Book of Dust characters: Tullio

 Tullio is a teenage boy who lives in Cittàgazze.
 He is the owner of the Subtle Knife until he loses it fighting Will Parry who loses two fingers.
 Tullio is later attacked by the Spectres and his soul is eaten.

 In the TV series, Tullio is played by Lewis MacDougall.

 Angelica and Paolo

 Angelica and Paolo are a brother and sister who live in Cittàgazze and are the younger siblings of Tullio.
 They were separated from their parents when the Spectres first appeared.
 After Tullio is killed by the Spectres, they lead other children in an attack on Lyra and Will in order to avenge Tullio but are repelled by the Witches.

-In The Amber Spyglass, Angelica and Paolo encounter Mary Malone where they tell her about their encounter with Lyra and Will where they still blame them for Tullio's death.
+In The Amber Spyglass, Angelica and Paolo encounter Mary Malone during which they tell her about their encounter with Lyra and Will how they still blame them for Tullio's death.

 In the TV series, Angelica is played by Bella Ramsey while Paolo was changed to Paola and is played by Ella Schrey-Yeats.